lgreco/comp-271-su25-week07/README.md

 #### How to submit

-Your reflection should be submitted together with the current homework assignment due 6/25.
+Your reflection should be submitted together with the current homework assignment on the stated deadline.
 Write your reflection as a *markdown* file called `reflection.md` in the current assignment's repository. **MarkDown** is a fairly simple markup (I know!) language that's worth learning.
 You can use a [simple cheat sheet](https://www.markdownguide.org/basic-syntax/) for MarkDown (.md) files or you can look at the course code of any `.md` file I share with you such as this one here.
 You can open any `.md` file on your CodeSpaces editor to see how it's written.

 If MarkDown is not your cup of tea that's ok too.
 Write your reflection in an email and send it to me with the header "reflection" in the subject line.
 But if you see yourself as a programmer/computer scientist down the road, it's worth the time to learn to write in MarkDown.